This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Watch your dog’s body language.
 You might want to break things up if:

-- Dog’s ears, mouths, tongues are not in a relaxed position.
+- Dog’s ears, mouths, and tongues are not in a relaxed position.

 - One dog appears to be trying to get away from the other dog.